-A great composite leather ball with good ball control and sharp bounce can make the beautiful game of basketball even more fun!
+A great composite, leather ball with good control and sharp bounce can make the beautiful game of basketball even more fun.
 In this article, I want to show you some great indoor basketballs ranging from very affordable indoor/outdoor combinations to the most expensive genuine leather basketballs used in the NBA.

-If you want to find the best basketball for you, there are a lot of different areas you want to look into.
-In the following paragraphs I will go deeper into these categories and tell you everything you need to know about indoor basketballs:
+If you want to find the best basketball for you, there are a lot of different areas you want to look consider.
+In the following paragraphs, I will go deeper into these categories and tell you everything you need to know about indoor basketballs:

 Basketballs are made of several different materials.
-Outdoor balls are often made of cheap rubber which is very durable but also doesn't provide a lot of grip and ball control.
-Most indoor basketballs use composite leather which is softer than rubber, offers more grip and just makes dribbling and shooting much more enjoyable in general.
-The only thing that often annoys me with these composite balls is that they tend to feel a bit slippery in the beginning, especially when playing with sweaty hands.
+Outdoor balls are often made of cheap rubber, which is very durable, but doesn't provide a lot of grip and ball control.
+Most indoor basketballs use composite leather, which is softer than rubber, offers more grip and makes dribbling and shooting much more enjoyable in general.
+The only thing that annoys me with the composite balls is they tend to feel a bit slippery in the beginning, especially when playing with sweaty hands.

 Also, the width of the channels and the depth of the grooves can make a difference when trying to palm the ball or when shooting free throws.
 These grooves can give your fingertips additional grip and help you line up one "swish" after another.

-Also make sure that to buy the right size.
-Basketball for kids and girls are smaller and lighter which makes gripping the ball and shooting much easier.
+Make sure to buy the right size.
+Basketballs for kids and girls are smaller and lighter, which makes gripping and shooting much easier.

 Size 7 / 29.5"